The Ethics Commission has no authority or power

 Must a notice or an agenda be posted?

 For an emergency meeting, the notice must be posted as soon as practicable prior to the meeting.
 The notice must set forth the reason for, and purpose of, the emergency meeting.
-Similarly, governing bodies that wish to add emergency matters to their meeting agenda must post an amended agenda which includes the emergency item.
+Similarly, governing bodies that wish to add emergency matters to their meeting agenda must make an amended agenda which includes the emergency item available to the public.
 The amended agenda shall further explain the facts and circumstances which warrant adding the emergency item to the agenda.

 In the event of an emergency requiring immediate official action, a state agency may file an emergency meeting notice with the Secretary of State at any time prior to the meeting.
 The emergency meeting notice shall state the date, time, place and purpose of the meeting and the facts and circumstances of the emergency.